jlooper/jlooper/README.md

 ✨ I also enjoy hardware hacking, with a strong presence on Hackster.io.

-✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc. Now we are hosting a brand new worldwide online boot camp for women who want to skill up on the front-end: https://frontendfoxes.school.
+✨ I'm the President and founder of Front-End Foxes, Inc., an international initiative and a 501(c)(3) nonprofit created to help women learn front-end technologies, which was formerly called Vue Vixens, Inc.

 ✨ I live in Wellesley, Massachusetts (USA) with my husband and am an empty nester with two college-aged daughters.